WilliamNgiam/WilliamNgiam.github.io/_posts/2022-09-04-The_growing_pains_of_open_scholarship.md

 Some further information on implementing CRediT, hoested by the National Information Standards Organization (NISO): ([https://credit.niso.org/implementing-credit/](https://credit.niso.org/implementing-credit/)).

 <sup>1</sup> *incentives*.
 A reference to Tal Yarkoni's famed blogpost – ["It's not The Incentives, it's you"](https://www.talyarkoni.org/blog/2018/10/02/no-its-not-the-incentives-its-you/).<br>
-<sup>2</sup> Thank you to Gavin Taylor and the Nowhere Lab for sending me this useful article on how to change systems.
+<sup>2</sup> Thank you to Gavin Taylor and [the Nowhere Lab](https://www.twitter.com/theNowhereLab) for sending me this useful article on how to change systems.
+Further thanks to them for allowing me to lead a meeting and discuss this blogpost!